-[In theory, it indicates torn scapholunate ligament and scapholunate instability which leads to the proximal scaphoid subluxating over the rim of the radius.
-A painful clunk indicates reduction of scaphoid into the radial scaphoid fossa.]
+[In theory, it indicates torn a scapholunate ligament and scapholunate instability which leads to the proximal scaphoid subluxating over the rim of the radius.
+A painful clunk indicates a reduction of scaphoid into the radial scaphoid fossa.]

 A false positive result can also be obtained in individuals with lax ligaments.